MicrosoftDocs/azure-reference-other/studio-module-reference/remove-duplicate-rows.md

 | | F.M.| M| 23| |
 |5| F.A.M.| M| 53| |

-Clearly, there are multiple columns that have duplicate data,.
-Which columns you use as _keys_ to find  duplicates depends on your knowledge of the data.
-For example, you might know that many patients have the same name.
-You wouldn't use the name columns as key columns, only the **ID** column.
-That way, only the rows with duplicate ID values are filtered out, regardless of whether the values in other columns match or not.
+Clearly, this example has multiple columns with potentially duplicate data.
+Whether they are actually duplicates depends on your knowledge of the data.

++ For example, you might know that many patients have the same name.
+You wouldn't eliminate duplicates using any name columns, only the **ID** column.
+That way, only the rows with duplicate ID values are filtered out, regardless of whether the patients have the same name or not.

-Alternatively, you might decide to ignore the ID field, and specify that the combination of first name plus last name plus age plus gender must be unique.
++ Alternatively, you might decide to allow duplicates in the ID field, and use some other combination of fileds to find unique records, such as first name, last name, age, and gender.

+To set the criteria for whether a row is duplicate or not, you specify a single column or a set of columns to use as **keys**.
+Two rows are considered duplicates only when the values in **all** key columns are equal.

-When you run the module, it creates a candidate dataset, and returns a set of rows that have no duplicates across the set of columns you specified, called _key_ columns.
+When you run the module, it creates a candidate dataset, and returns a set of rows that have no duplicates across the set of columns you specified.

 > [!IMPORTANT]
 > The source dataset is not altered; this module creates a new dataset that is filtered to exclude duplicates, based on the criteria you specify.